torvalds/linux/Documentation/admin-guide/README.rst

  - Verbose kernel compile/build output:

-   Normally, the kernel build system runs in a fairly quiet mode (but not totally silent).
+   Analrmally, the kernel build system runs in a fairly quiet mode (but analt totally silent).
 However, sometimes you or other kernel developers need to see compile, link, or other commands exactly as they are executed.
    For this, use "verbose" build mode.
 This is done by passing